VA Educational Benefits

 The following documents are required to begin your VA educational benefits:

-- A MEMBER 4 copy of the DD-214 documents (the service member’s discharge papers).
+- A MEMBER 4 copy of the DD-214 documents (the service member’s discharge papers) required if the service member is requesting veterans’ educational benefits.

 - Transcripts from all previous institutions (required even if veterans’ educational benefits were not used at the other institution).